 Size of the Printer:

-Laserjet printers are larger in size as compared to inkjets which makes their storage questionable, especially in home settings.
-This serves as one of the disadvantages associated with purchasing high priced laser printers.
+Laserjet printers are larger than inkjets, making their storage questionable, especially in home settings.
+This is one of the disadvantages of purchasing high-priced laser printers.

 Laser printers cannot be used continuously.
 They need to be used in intervals since they warm up quickly.
 Otherwise, they might end up getting damaged due to increased temperature.
 On the other hand, dot matrix printers could be used nonstop.